-- 8. 8.Because the transport, placement, and installation of the wind turbine structures requires acceptable weather conditions and sea states, the duration of construction activities will vary dependent on the local weather (U.K. Department of Trade and Industry 2007).
+- 9. Because the transport, placement, and installation of the wind turbine structures requires acceptable weather conditions and sea states, the duration of construction activities will vary dependent on the local weather (U.K. Department of Trade and Industry 2007).
 In areas prone to inclement weather or rough sea conditions, construction activities may require much more time to be completed.
-See Chapter 2 Ecology of the SAMP Area for more information on storm occurrence in the SAMP area. - 9.
-Offshore wind energy facilities have been designed to operate without the attendance of any operator (Minerals Management Service 2009a).
-Therefore, once installed the majority of day-to-day operations and monitoring of turbine functions are conducted remotely.
+See Chapter 2, Ecology of the SAMP Region for more information on storm occurrence in the Ocean SAMP area. - 10.
+Offshore wind energy facilities have been designed to operate without the attendance of any operator (MMS 2009a).
+Therefore, once installed the majority of day to day operations and monitoring of turbine functions are conducted remotely.
 Sensors within the turbine's nacelle gather and transmit data on the performance of the generator and other equipment, as well as current weather conditions, wind speed and direction to onshore control centers.
 Remote control centers would also have the ability to shut down a turbine if necessary.
-Prior to operation, a project must obtain the appropriate operating licenses and permits from the Federal Energy Regulatory Commission. - 10.
+Prior to operation, a project must obtain the appropriate operating licenses and permits from the Federal Energy Regulatory Commission. - 11.
 While monitoring and daily operations may be controlled remotely, periodic maintenance visits to the facility by service vessels and crews are required.
 Periodic maintenance activities may include: regular inspections of all installed structures, preventative maintenance on all equipment, or repairs to any malfunctioning equipment.
-According to the Minerals Management Service (2009a), approximately five days per year per turbine may be anticipated for both planned and unplanned maintenance activities.
-However, the number of maintenance visits will likely be influenced by the dependability of the technology employed. - 11.
+According to BOEMRE (MMS 2009a), approximately five days per year per turbine may be anticipated for both planned and unplanned maintenance activities.
+However, the number of maintenance visits will likely be influenced by the dependability of the technology employed. - 12.
 The final stage of an offshore wind energy facility is its decommissioning, in which installed structures are removed from the project site.
 Decommissioning of a wind facility involves the dismantling and removal of infrastructure from each wind turbine platform to 15 meters [49.2 feet] below the mud line, the removal of offshore transformers, and the shipment of these materials to shore for reuse, recycling, or disposal.
 The decommissioning process is largely the reverse of the installation process and uses similar vessels employed during the facility's construction.
-Cranes would be used to lift away structures, whereas piles may be removed using one or a combination of acetylene cutting torches, mechanical cutting devices, or high pressure water jets (Minerals Management Service 2009a; Minerals Management Service 2007a).
+Cranes would be used to lift away structures, whereas piles may be removed using one or a combination of acetylene eutting torches, mechanical cutting devices, or high pressure water jets (MMS 2009a; MMS 2007a).
 Piles are required to be removed to 15 meters [49.2 feet] below the mud line; therefore, the section of the piles below that depth will remain in the seabed after decommissioning.
-Explosive techniques may also be used for the removal of some platforms if permitted (Minerals Management Service 2007a).
-Alternatively, MMS may allow structures to be left in place to serve as an alternate use, such as an artificial reef.
+Explosive techniques may also be used for the removal of some platforms if permitted (MMS 2007a).
+Alternatively, BOEMRE may allow structures to be left in place to serve as an alternate use, such as an artificial reef.
 However, such a determination will be made on a case-by-case basis.
-While the typical life-span of an offshore wind energy facility is approximately 20-25 years, there is the potential for a site lease to be extended for longer use if approved by the MMS (Minerals Management Service 2009b).
+While the typical life-span of an offshore wind energy facility is approximately 20-25 years, there is the potential for a site lease to be extended for longer use if approved by BOEMRE (MMS 2009b).

-820.5 Project Costs
+820.5.
+Project Costs

 1. The cost of constructing an offshore wind energy facility will vary based on site specific conditions and the timing of installation.
-Figure 21 illustrates the estimated breakdown of capital costs for an offshore wind farm in the United Kingdom, based on a compilation of primary data on constructed U.K. projects performed by the U.K. Department of Trade and Industry (2007).
+Figure 8.21 illustrates the estimated breakdown of capital costs for an offshore wind farm in the United Kingdom, based on a compilation of primary data on constructed U.K. projects performed by the U.K. Department of Trade and Industry (2007).
 These percentages differ among projects.

-Figure 21.
-Estimated Capital Costs of an Offshore Wind Energy Facility (U.K. Department of Trade and Industry 2007).
+Figure 8.21.
+Estimated capital costs of an offshore wind energy facility (U.K. Department of Trade and Industry 2007).